jorgecarleitao/parquet-format-safe/README.md

 # parquet-format-safe

-This is a crate contains an implementation of Thirft and generated Rust code associated to Parquet's thrift definition.
+This crate contains an implementation of Thirft and generated Rust code associated to Parquet's thrift definition.

+Note that this crate does not contain functionality to read the parquet format.
+See [parquet2](https://github.com/jorgecarleitao/parquet2) for such functionality.

 * supports `sync` and `async` read API
 * supports `sync` and `async` write API